UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ### Edit .bashrc file

-- add the following lines in your ~/.bashrc, then logout arc4 then relogin (only do this once)
+- add the following lines in your \~/.bashrc, then run source~/.bashrc - this will execute all the code below.
+- This will also be executed automatically every time you log in.
 ```
 if [ "$SERVICE_NAME" = "arc4" ]; then
 export CIME_MODEL=cesm